Make Money while Having Fun

 In addition to having good knowledge of quilting and experience at making quilts and other quilted projects yourself, you’ll need to acquire good business skills to assure that your business will prosper and grow.

-Ideally your quilt shop will be located on a busy street, with good display windows to draw customers into your shop.
+Ideally your quilt shop startup business will be located on a busy street, with good display windows to draw customers into your shop.